 Many cultural and athletic events held in campus facilities are open to the public.
-Other facilities such as the NDMU Bookstore, Loyola/Notre Dame Library, and Copeland Theatre are likewise open to the public.
+Other facilities such as the NDMU Gift Shop, Loyola-Notre Dame Library, and Copeland Theatre are likewise open to the public.
 Only those who have demonstrated a need are issued keys/access to a building or area.

-Public Safety, Facilities Management, and Information Technology collaborate to provide ongoing maintenance and physical and technological security enhancements on campus.
-This includes routine inspections of physical locks, door control system, CCTV cameras, and lighting systems.
+The Offices of Public Safety, Facilities, and Information Technology collaborate to provide ongoing maintenance and physical and technological security enhancements on campus.
+This includes routine inspections of physical locks, door access control system, IP security cameras, and lighting systems.

-As a part of NDMU's 2020-2025 Strategic Plan - Going Beyond: Vision 2025 - NDMU has embarked on an expansion of its campus CCTV camera system with a goal of increasing its camera coverage by installing between five and ten new cameras annually.
-By the close of 2021, NDMU had approximately 40 camera locations throughout the campus which are monitored 24/7 by the Office of Public Safety.
+As a part of NDMU's 2020-2025 Strategic Plan - Going Beyond: Vision 2025 - NDMU has embarked on an expansion of its campus IP security camera system with a goal of increasing its camera coverage by installing between five and ten new security cameras annually.
+By the close of 2022, NDMU had approximately 50 security camera locations throughout the campus which are monitored 24/7 by the Office of Public Safety.